 We have spent millennia exploring different forms of governing our societies, but we have spent only about a century trying to explicitly govern science.
 For virtually all of that century, the premise for governing science has been an assumption that the process of science works best when it is independent of the rest of society.
 But we can see the cracks in this assumption at every turn these days.
 Pressures to publish, to patent, to build on the work of predecessors, and to craft research projects in terms that funders want to see are only a sampling of the ways science is intimately connected to the wider society.
 By stating that the power and value of science lies in its independence and objectivity, we are at the same time saying that science must be its own governor.

 Those of us working on the concept of ‘responsive science’ think differently, though we are still in the early stages of working out what that means.
 I propose one basic assumption is that the methods we use to generate knowledge about the world should be subject to oversight and change by society as a whole, not just the scientific community.
-This assumption puts in place a not of autonomy, but of scientific democracy.
+This assumption puts in place not an idea of autonomy, but of scientific democracy.

 Of the forms of political governance civilization has explored, democracy has shown remarkable resilience and a continual drive to open up decision making to scrutiny and change.
 What would it mean to govern science according to democratic principles?
 This is the primary question I am interesting in exploring through the concept of Responsive Science.